Snowman Paper Plate Craft For Kids [Free Template]

 - Cut three small (about 1” slits) in the top middle of the snowman’s body.
 This will flatten the top out and allow it to lay flat when gluing the two pieces together.

-- Glue the snowman’s head onto the snowman’s body.
+- Finish off by gluing the snowman’s head onto the snowman’s body.

 Of course!
 All you need to do is enter your email in the form at the end of this post to have the link sent to you ?